yobta/stores/src/stores/storeYobta/index.md

 unsubscribe()
 ```

-## Overloads

-You can also pass additional arguments to the next method, which will be passed along to any middleware functions or subscribers that are listening for updates to the store's value.
-These additional arguments are referred to as "overloads."

 ## Extending Stores With Plugins

 There are a number of [plugins](../../plugins/index.md) available that you can use to extend your stores.
 You can add any number of plugins to your stores to enhance their functionality.